-- The pressurised header tank should be mounted higher than the level of the engine, no less than 300mm, and no more than 1m from the engine, to prevent cooling system air locks. - Shire 30, and 35: Two hoses are used on these engines.
-One is fitted between the smaller internal diameter (3mm) outlet (on the left hand side of the tank, circled in blue) and the connection on the port side of the top of the thermostat housing.
-The second hose is connected between the larger internal diameter outlet on the right hand side of the tank, circled in green and the 1⁄2" hosetail connection on the engine pipe facing forwards and upwards at 45°.
-The hoses MUST be connected correctly. - The connections for the Header Tank are shown on (Figure 11) - A constant rise on pipework is required to prevent air locks
+- The pressurised header tank should be mounted higher than the level of the engine, no less than 300mm, and no more than 1m from the engine, to prevent cooling system air locks. - Shire 50WM: A single hose connects the tank to the vertical hosetail fitted into the port side of the twin thermostat housing. - Shire 38, 40, 45 and 50: Two hoses are used on these engines.
+One is fitted between the smaller internal diameter (3mm) outlet (on the left hand side of the tank) and the connection on the port side of the top of the thermostat housing (on 50 the side of the twin thermostat housing).
+The second hose is connected between the larger internal diameter outlet on the right hand side of the tank and the 1⁄2" hosetail connection on the engine pipe facing forwards and upwards at 45°.
+The hoses MUST be connected correctly - The connections for the Header Tank are shown on (Figure 17) - A constant rise on pipework is required to prevent air locks